sidharthv96/blog/content/posts/payment.md

 It is issued by the Banks which process the conversion to INR.

-Getting it can be tricky when using services like Payoneer, Wise, etc.
+Getting it can be tricky when using services like Payoneer, Wise, etc. But the workaround is explained at the end.

 ## GST and LUT